 - Save one year's time and one year's college tuition/book costs.

-- Receive concurrent credit for completed course work.
+- Receive concurrent credit for completed coursework.

 - Ease transition to college.